The Sports Desk – The NBA 2K19 Wishlist

 EA didn't specifically say there was a cost to change your players' scheme chemistry, but it does compare changing your chemistry to removing your upgrade tiers, which does have a penalty.

-FIFA 18's WORLD CUP ULTIMATE TEAM MODE IS LIKE QUALIFYING ALL OVER AGAIN
+FIFA 18'S WORLD CUP ULTIMATE TEAM MODE IS LIKE QUALIFICATION ALL OVER AGAIN

 The World Cup is almost here, and to get you primed and ready, EA has released a free World Cup update for FIFA 18.
 The most intriguing component (it also lets you play the regular tournament) is that it comes with its own relatively self-contained Ultimate Team mode.
 The World Cup Ultimate Team mode gives you players from the squads from the national teams competing in the tournament, and it has contracts, chemistry styles, team chemistry, etc. The only thing missing is the transfer market.